jshallcross/Team-Profile-Generator/README.md

 ## Usage
 ---
 Easily create a profile of your work team to access their information.
-Created file found in the dist folder.
+Created file found in the dist folder under the name team.html.

 ## Contributions
 ---
 Stack overflow helped sort out the RegExp email validator.
-This